Su Casa Hispanic Center

 Su Casa strives to become the place where Latinos/Hispanics individuals connect with their culture and develop ways to live healthy and fulfilled lives in the United States.
 We have an established reputation and a dedicated and professional team of professionals trusted throughout the community.

 Our services depend on volunteers, supplies, equipment, and monetary donations.
 Learn how you can help.
-Join us for the 18th Annual Silent Auction and Awards Dinner — the only fundraising event Su Casa holds each year.
-This year, the event will be Thursday, April 27 at Xavier University’s Cintas Center.
+View the results from our 18th Annual Silent Auction and Awards Dinner — the only fundraising event Su Casa holds each year.
+This year, the event was held on April 27 at Xavier University’s Cintas Center.
+Next year, the event will be held on Thursday, April 26, at the Cintas Center.
+Save the date!